evan-narayan/voithos/README.md

 ### Applying the styles

 Use Black to enforce the style guide.
-It's configuration is in `./pyproject.toml`
+Its configuration is in `./pyproject.toml`

 ```bash
 # Example of re-styling one file